SergiMiami/BitcoinHack2019/ROADMAP.md

 -Add links for additional resources on each concept, company, etc

 -Regular (Semi-annual?) updates to make sure the most current and relevant concepts are highlighted to players

+-Figure out a co-op mode where players can defeat the bank by decentralizing it's functions amongst themselves

+-Use colored coins or counterparty to put assets on chain